 Enhancing the non-credit bureau public data: Open Source Intelligence (OSINT)

 Many credit-approval systems use information other than what is included in the credit file to validate personal information when reviewing credit applications.
-In order to avoid these fraud detection tools, financial criminals enter the synthetic identity into public databases such as listyourself.net or open social media, grocery store, or airline frequent flyer accounts using the fake person’s identity.
+In order to avoid these fraud detection tools, financial criminals enter the synthetic identity into public databases such as listyourself.net or open social media accounts, grocery store, or airline frequent flyer accounts using the fake person’s identity.
 When the computer systems match the synthetic identify with the open source (i.e. public) data, the credit card companies or lenders are more likely to approve the fake application.

 Using OSINT to build credit

-With a current credit file, and OSINT in place to pass initial identify verification systems, identity thieves continue implementing their fraud schemes by using the synthetic identity to apply for a secured credit card.
+With a current credit file, and OSINT in place to pass initial identify verification systems, identity thieves continue implementing their sophisticated identity fraud schemes by using the synthetic identity to apply for a secured credit card.
 Capital One is popular since they offer a $200 secured credit line for a mere $39 deposit.
 Granted, this low limit does not give the fraudster significant purchasing power or raise their fake person’s credit score, but it does update the false credit history to include a primary line of credit.

 Cybercriminals also boost credit scores for synthetic identities by adding authorized users to credit card accounts.
-Also known as credit piggybacking, the thief attaches the synthetic identity as an authorized user on an account in good standing.
+Also known as credit piggybacking, fraudsters attach the synthetic identity as an authorized user on an account in good standing.
 If this account has a strong credit history, a good debt ratio, and has been open long enough, a synthetic profile can go from a poor credit score to a high 700 score in 30 days without setting off any fraud alerts.
 And the higher the credit score, the lower the risk for the thief when applying for fraudulent accounts.
-A stronger, more established credit history easier also makes it easier to bypass fraud and anti-money laundering detection software.
+A stronger, more established credit history also makes it easier to bypass fraud and anti-money laundering detection software.
 Still, there is one powerful tool to help law enforcement and identity theft victims: identity verification software.

 Opening new accounts requires documentation